 The GPIO port of a Lightware device can be used to connect and control a Motorized Projection Screen.
 In this example the GPIO pins will be used as Outputs.
-A typical example can be seen in below figure:
+A typical example can be seen in the figure below:

 Rolling the Screen